Ohio

 0

 In Ohio alone, more than 9,500 ballots were received during the four-day post-election window in 2024.
 Each of these ballots was properly completed, postmarked on time, and mailed before the legal deadline by an eligible Ohio voter.
-Under SB 293, these 9,500 U.S. citizens who were eligible to vote in Ohio and cast their ballots before their election would have been disenfranchised solely due to postal delivery times beyond their control.
+Had SB 293 been the law in 2024, these 9,500 U.S. citizens who were eligible to vote in Ohio and cast their ballots before the election would have been disenfranchised solely due to postal delivery times beyond their control.

 The Bottom Line: This bill unjustly punishes voters who have taken all the correct steps to cast their ballot by mail for circumstances that are out of their control.